 Speaking of the ancient custom (once prevalent in every Japanese household, and still observed in Shinto homes) of making offerings to the deities of the cooking range and of food, Sir Ernest Satow observes: "The rites in honour of these gods were at first performed by the head of the household; but in after-times the duty came to he delegated to the women of the family" (Ancient Japanese Rituals).
 We may infer that in regard to the ancestral rites likewise, the same transfer of duties occurred at an early time, for obvious reasons of convenience.
-When the duty devolves upon the elders of the family grandfather and grandmother it is usually the grandmother who attends to the offerings.
-In the Greek and Roman household the performance of the domestic rites appears to have been obligatory upon the head of the household; but we know that the women took part in them.
+When the duty devolves upon the elders of the family--grandfather and grandmother--it is usually the grandmother who attends to the offerings.
+In the Greek and Roman household the performance of the household; but we know that the women took part in them.

-There is no long ceremony, no imperative rule about prayers, nothing solemn: the food-offerings are selected out of the family cooking; the murmured or whispered invocations are short and few.
+[44] There is no long ceremony, no imperative rule about prayers, nothing solemn: the food-offerings are selected out of the family cooking; the murmured or whispered invocations are short and few.
 But, trifling as the rites may seem, their performance must never be overlooked.
 Not to make the offerings is a possibility undreamed of: so long as the family exists they must be made.